 If you are not registered for classes:

-- If you have not completed the online student orientation, you will be able to participate in a student rientation program on campus.
+- If you have not completed the online student orientation, you will be able to participate in a student orientation program on campus.

 - Tour the campus and meet staff, faculty and administrators.

 - If you have not already done so, you can schedule an appointment to take your placement test through Appointment Central.